-Third party complaints
+Third-party complaints

 A notice or complaint may be submitted verbally or through a petition.
-The Competition Authority has an online system in which complaints may be submitted by the online form on the official website of the Competition Authority.
+The Competition Authority has an online system in which complaints may be submitted by the online form on the official website of the Competition Authority, as well as through the e-Government system.
 In the case of a notice or complaint, the Board rejects the notice or complaint if it deems the complaint not to be serious.
-Any notice or complaint is deemed as rejected if the Board remains silent on the matter for 60 days.
 The Board will decide to conduct a pre-investigation if it finds the notice or complaint to be serious.